nighthawkcoders/python-pages/_posts/2023-08-21-python_flask.md

 ![](https://nighthawkcoders.github.io/APCSP/images/python_interpreter.png)
 - Select Python that is in Conda environment
 ![](https://nighthawkcoders.github.io/APCSP/images/python_conda.png)
-- In VSCode terminal install project dependencies: `pip3 install -r requirements.txt`
+- In VSCode terminal install project dependencies: `pip install -r requirements.txt`
 - Select main.py from VSCode navigator and press ▶️ in upper right corner.
 An alternate method is type `python3 main.py` in terminal.
 Observe terminal output, this sample illustrates a good outcome.
 ![](https://nighthawkcoders.github.io/APCSP/images/python_terminal_output.png)
 - In terminal output you can shift-click on http://127.0.0.1:5000/, or goto Browser and type: `127.0.0.1:5000`